bariscamli/Vector-Search-with-FAISS/README.md

     - Embedding model libraries (e.g., ```transformers``` if using Hugging Face models)

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+<div>This project is licensed under the MIT License.
+See the <a href="https://github.com/bariscamli/Vector-Search-with-FAISS/blob/main/LICENSE" title="LICENSE">LICENSE</a></div> file for details.